1MikeMakuch/micro-chatgpt/README.md

 ## Introduction

-In this comprehensive guide, we'll build a working GPT (Generative Pre-trained Transformer) model entirely from scratch using pure C—no external libraries, no dependencies, just raw computational power.
+In this comprehensive guide, we'll build a working GPT (Generative Pre-trained Transformer) model entirely from scratch using pure C, no external libraries, no dependencies, just raw computational power.

 Let's build something remarkable together.